NerdfighterSean/bitcoin-tipping-extension/benefits.md

 * You can only withdraw 10 EUR or more.

 ##Decentralized
-* Bitcoin requires no Sign Up.
+* Bitcoin requires no Sign Up, terms of use, usual bitcoin benefits...
-* There are no Terms of Use.
-* Your account can not be frozen.

 ##Total Freedom
 * Flattr doesn't allow you to withdraw money you have already deposited.